-If you own online business, you should assess the distrust that buyers have when paying over the Internet.
-Giving money without seeing the face of the recipient or having the product or service at hand causes a logical fear of being swindled.
+If you own an online business, you should appreciate the distrust that buyers have when it comes to paying online.
+Giving money without seeing the recipient’s face or having the product or service within reach causes a logical fear of being ripped off.

-The majority of consumers in Spain own smartphones (91 per cent), closely followed by laptops (83 per cent).
-Right now, technology provides the largest volume of online transactions between businesses and consumers.
+Most consumers in Spain own smartphones (91 percent), followed closely by laptops (83 percent).
+Right now, technology provides the highest volume of online transactions between businesses and consumers.
 But the real currency of e-commerce is trust.

 Payment by credit card